 You need to be tactical while navigating through molten ice packs and boulders for the first one and a half hours.
 Next, the steep climb to the Nichnai pass would give you a tough time.
 This pass would be visible from the campsite, just adjacent to the snow-clad peaks.
 Starting with the right bank of the river, trekkers need to cross it and shift to the left bank after an hour.
 For the next hour, keep to this bank as you ascend the path.

 After you cross the pass, you will see the landscape changing.
 The typical wallpapers on your PC would come alive on the smooth grass.
-Dotted with yellow wildflowers, the undulating trail of Kashmir Great Lakes trek would keep your spirits high as you descend.
+Dotted with yellow wildflowers, the undulating trail of the Kashmir Great Lakes trek would keep your spirits high as you descend.

 Trekkers often get an illusion of the Nichnai Pass from the campsite.
 A rugged ridge is visible from the meadow below.
 However, this is not the actual pass.
 Reaching the top of the pass can be hectic, as the trail bends inwards more than once.

 Once you reach the top, the trail jumps sharply from the pass.
 The rocks disappear from the path, and you would love to return to the pastures.
 Large flocks of sheep graze in the valleys, with flowers blooming at your feet.
-The meadows are wide, stretching for several kilometers.
+The meadows are wide, stretching for several kilometres.
 You have the mighty mountains on either side while charged-up rivulets cross your path in the meadow.

-With the flowery meadows and peaks defining the valley’s charm, you would find yourself in paradise of the Kashmir Great Lakes.
+With the flowery meadows and peaks defining the valley’s charm, you would find yourself in the paradise of the Kashmir Great Lakes.
 The snow-clad Himalayan mountains remain conspicuous on your left, while the barren heights of the Ladakh ranges show up on the right.
 You would be trekking through a canvas of grass with lush green views on either side.

 The Vishnusar Lake is not visible from the meadows, and you need to climb around a hundred feet from the campsite.
 There’s a stream snaking along the meadow from the lake, and you need to keep to its left.
 Once you pitch the tent, walk for another half a mile along the stream.

 The beautiful Vishnusar Lake sits peacefully between four mountains.
-It reflects a clear view of the Krishnasar peak, which lies half a kilometer away.
-The still waters of the lake can picture a splendid view of this peak during KGL trek.
+It reflects a clear view of the Krishnasar peak, which lies half a kilometre away.
+The still waters of the lake can picture a splendid view of this peak during the KGL trek.
 Interestingly, the Vishnusar Lake has cobalt-blue waters, like a typical alpine lake.
 This is due to the absence of algae, unlike the Gadar Lake, which has a greenish hue.

 The campsite at Vishnusar Lake offers splendid views as the day gives way to dusk.
-With horses grazing along the stream, boulders dividing the flow of the tide, and distant colors of the campsite fading into the evening, you have hours to sit and cherish the peaceful ambiance.
+With horses grazing along the stream, boulders dividing the flow of the tide, and distant colours of the campsite fading into the evening, you have hours to sit and cherish the peaceful ambience.
 While the high ranges of the Gadsar Pass dominate your frontal view, you can take a glimpse of the mighty ranges of the Ladakh ranges in the opposite direction.